Route

-Day 1: Departure to Croatia
+Day 1: Departure for Croatia

 Day 2: The Kvarner Bay